EMBL-EBI-SUBS/file-content-validator-poc/README.md

 4. If the file content validation needs the manifest file, are all of the current fields used for validation purposes or could we remove some of them?

-## Suggested plan for improvement
+## Suggested plans for improvement

+#### Suggestion for a workaround (quick fix):

+1. Copy all the classes needed by the validator - to do file content validation - from webin-cli into webin-cli-validator library.
+Copy them exactly into the same java package as they were in webin-cli.
+This way webin-cli could overwrite them, if it is needed.
+Remove all the XML Writer related classes from the validator context in the validator library.

+*Timeframe*: 1 sprint (2 weeks) to TEST env, after 1 sprint test to PROD *Resources*: 1 dev from DSP (Karoly) coordinating the changes with ENA team

+2. With the newly refactored webin-cli-validator a new online file-content-validator service could be created.
+This service could be a public service that could be used by all the above parties listed in the Goal section.

+*TimeFrame*: 2 sprint (4 weeks) to TEST env, after 1 sprint test to PROD *Resources*: 1 dev from DSP (Karoly)

+3. ENA could continue to maintain its libraries (webin-cli, webin-cli-validator) after this refactor.

+#### Suggestion for permanent refactoring:

 1. After the above Issues/Questions has been discussed the webin-cli-validator could be refactored: move the validation related part out from webin-cli library into the webin-cli-validator library and remove all the XML Writer related classes from the validator context, too.

+*Timeframe*: 2 sprint (4 weeks) to TEST env, after 1 sprint test to PROD *Resources*: 1 dev from DSP (Karoly) & 1 dev from ENA

 2. With the newly refactored webin-cli-validator a new online file-content-validator service could be created.
 This service could be a public service that could be used by all the above parties listed in the Goal section.

+*TimeFrame*: 2 sprint (4 weeks) to TEST env, after 1 sprint test to PROD *Resources*: 1 dev from DSP (Karoly)

+3. ENA could continue to maintain its libraries (webin-cli, webin-cli-validator) after this refactor.